-Accuracy, Retention, and Openness
+Accuracy, Retention and Openness

-- 20. In order to minimize the possibility that inappropriate Personal Information may be used to make a decision about a Member, Personal Information will be accurate, complete, and as upto-date as is necessary for the purposes for which it will be used. - 21.
-Personal Information will be retained as long as reasonably necessary to enable participation in Squash Manitoba programs, events, and activities, and in order to maintain historical records as may be required by law or by governing organizations.

-- 22. Squash Manitoba's Stakeholders will be made aware of the importance of maintaining the confidentiality of Personal Information and are required to comply with Squash Manitoba's Confidentiality Policy. - 23.
-Personal Information will be protected against loss or theft, unauthorized access, disclosure, opying, use, or modification by security safeguards appropriate to the sensitivity of the Personal Information. - 24.
-Personal Information that has been used to make a decision about an Participant will be maintained for a minimum of one year in order to allow the individual the opportunity to access the Personal Information after the decision has been made. - 25.
-Squash Manitoba will make the following information available to Participants: - a.
-This Privacy Policy - 1.
-Any additional documentation that further explains Squash Manitoba's Privacy Policy - 2.
-The name or title, and the address, of the person who is accountable for Squash Manitoba's Privacy Policy - b.
-The means of gaining access to Personal Information held by Squash Manitoba - 1.
-A description of the type of Personal Information held by Squash Manitoba, including a general account of its use - c.
-Identification of any third parties to which Personal Information is made available
+- 19. In order to minimize the possibility that inappropriate personal information may be used to make a decision about a member, personal information will be accurate, complete and as up-to-date as is necessary for the purposes for which it will be used. - 20.
+Personal information will be retained as long as reasonably necessary to enable participation in the Organization's programs, events and activities and in order to maintain historical records as may be required by law or by governing organizations. - 21.
+The Organization's stakeholders will be made aware of the importance of maintaining the confidentiality of personal information and are required to comply with the Organization's confidentiality policy. - 22.
+Personal information will be protected against loss or theft, unauthorized access, disclosure, copying, use or modification by security safeguards appropriate to the sensitivity of the personal information. - 23.
+Personal information that has been used to make a decision about an individual will be maintained for a minimum of one (1) year in order to allow the individual the opportunity to access the personal information after the decision has been made. - 24.
+The Organization will make the following information available to individuals: - a) This privacy policy. - b) Any additional documentation that further explains the Organization's privacy policy. - c) The name or title and the address of the personnel who is accountable for the Organization's privacy policy. - d) The means of gaining access to personal information held by the Organization. - e) A description of the type of personal information held by the Organization, including a general account of its use. - f) Identification of any third parties to which personal information is made available.